 Paige Voltz, FNP, a family medicine provider at Sanford Health in Bismarck, North Dakota, said preventive care may lead to a longer life for patients.

 “Preventive care helps detect and prevent disease and medical issues before they can become major medical problems.
 The goal of preventive care is to help patients live longer, healthier lives,” said Voltz.

-She explained that through preventive care visits, providers are able to offer patients a wide variety of screenings, immunizations and patient counseling.
+Voltz explained that through preventive care visits, providers can offer patients a wide variety of screenings, immunizations and patient counseling through adulthood.

 “For example, we recommend a yearly mammogram for all women starting at the age of 40.
 Mammogram helps us to detect changes in the breast that may be too small to see or feel.

 “We also provide patients with routine immunizations which not only protects the individual who receives the vaccine but also helps to keep diseases from spreading,” she said.

 Kim Belzberg, M.D., is an internal medicine specialist and geriatrician at Sanford Health in Fargo, North Dakota.

 She said with so many preventive care options available, it’s easy for patients to feel overwhelmed.
 She said she encourages patients to start slow.

 “Often at the first visit the patient is worried about both meeting a new provider and telling the story of their medical care to date.
 So, I start with what care is most important to them.
 I typically have them return in one to three months for follow-up, and to go over other concerns.